MissVeronica/um-resend-welcome-emails/README.md

 2. Version 1.2.0 Support for UM 2.8.7/2.8.8 with the new WP All Users UI

 ## Installation
-Download the zip file and install as a new WP Plugin, activate the plugin.
+Download the zip file from the green button and upload the zip file and install as a new WP Plugin, activate the plugin.